goldstem/CS_361-Microservice/README.md

 To receive data:
 The microservice creates the github repository based on the parameters sent to it, and returns a link.
-The line msg = clientsocket.recv(1024).decode('utf-8') receive the message and turns it into a variable that can be operated on however is useful.
+The line msg = clientsocket.recv(1024).decode('utf-8') receives the message and turns it into a variable that can be operated on however is useful.

-UML sequence diagram:
+UML sequence diagram
 ![alt text](https://i.imgur.com/Ue3fMha.png)